 We all love our dogs, but that doggy smell?
 Not so much.
 Our tips on how to get rid of dog smell in your house help you both mask the unpleasant odor and take pet care measures to minimise or eliminate it from your pet.

 Find more cleaning advice at our hub page.

 1. Improve your cleaning routine

 Doggy smells linger in your carpet and furniture because dogs shed hair and dander, which can be tricky to remove with ordinary cleaning methods or appliances.
 Invest in a dedicated vacuum for pet hair for carpets and regularly refresh your furniture with an upholstery cleaner.
 Another good method for refreshing both carpets and furniture is to sprinkle everything with baking soda, leave for a few hours, and then vacuum up.
 Baking soda is an excellent odor absorber, so really works.

 An air freshener is not a long-term solution, but if you have guests coming and notice the dog odor in your house, an air freshener can really help.
 Choose a plug-in version rather than a spray for a longer-lasting effect.

 3. Invest in an air purifier

-Particularly if you're an allergy sufferer, an air purifier is a must if you have a dog.
+Particularly if you're an allergy sufferer, the best air purifier is a must if you have a dog.
 Look for for one with at least two filters – a HEPA filter for tiny particles of dander that cause allergies and a carbon filter to absorb the smell.
 We'll be honest and say that an air purifier will not completely get rid of dog smells, but it will reduce them, especially if you keep it on.